likicv/usysml-test-cases/README.md

 # Background

-The objective of the uSysML project is two-fold: (1) to provide documented test cases that would be useful to the MBSE community in implementations of the SysML v2 specification; and (2) to generate examples that cold be helpful for clarifying or strengthening of the SysML v2 specification.
+The objective of this project is two-fold: (1) to provide test cases that would be useful to the MBSE community in implementations of the SysML v2 specification; and (2) to generate examples that cold be helpful for clarifying or strengthening of the SysML v2 specification.

 **NOTE: the uSysML project isn't a SysML v2 implementation, rather